katieloesch/project-2-react-film-app-revisited/readme.md

 ## <a name="description"></a> 1.
 Description

-A movie and tv watchlist SPA with full CRUD functionality built from scratch in 8 days using ReactJS/CSS.
-This solo project was the second application built as part of the curriculum for the General Assembly Software Engineering Immersive Course, with the objective of building a front-end list-based application that updates the UI and makes requests to a third-party API.
+A movie and tv watchlist application with full CRUD functionality built from scratch in 8 days using ReactJS/SCSS.
+This solo project is the updated version of the second project I built as part of the curriculum for the General Assembly Software Engineering Immersive Course, with the objective of building a front-end list-based application that updates the UI and makes requests to a third-party API. <br>

 The user can add movies and tv shows to a 'watched' and a 'to-watch' list, mark them as watched as well as edit and remove them from the list.
-By clicking on cover art of a film and or tv show, more information is displayed about the title.
-The user also has the option to add movies and tv shows from the public TMDB API to their lists and modify/remove them.
+By clicking on cover art of a film and or tv show, more information is displayed about the title, along with the option to watch a trailer.
+The user can also has the search for and add movies and tv shows from the public TMDB API to their lists and modify/remove them. <br>

+This updated version of the project is fully responsive for easy navigation on all screen sizes and connects to firestore/firebase allowing users to create an account and save their data.

 <br>